Simple and Safe Montessori Toys That Encourage Crawling

 A Helpful Perspective

-If your baby isn’t crawling yet, it’s not something to rush.
+If your baby isn’t crawling yet, it’s usually not something to rush.

 Some babies: